FusionAuth/fusionauth-site/site/_posts/2021-01-25-oggeh-fusionauth.md

 **Dan:** Why did you choose FusionAuth over the competition?

 **Ahmed:** Gluu requires 2xCPU and 8G Memory to start and operate properly.
 I find that remarkably unnecessary even if we have thousands of users.
-Additionally, there’s no notion of having multiple tenants in Gluu.
+Additionally, there's no notion of having multiple tenants in Gluu.
 Same for themes and email templates.
-That wasn’t an issue as long as we used it to authenticate our own users only, but later, we had to add user authentication to other applications (especially e-commerce).
+That wasn't an issue as long as we used it to authenticate our own users only, but later, we had to add user authentication to other applications (especially e-commerce).
 It was almost a nightmare.
 Replicating the whole server was the only option!

-There’s also one important note I must add here.
+There's also one important note I must add here.
 Gluu might break due to expired JKS files for SCIM.
 These Java Keystore files are generated upon installation and [expire after one year](https://gluu.org/docs/gluu-server/4.0/operation/replace-expired-jks-scim/).
 Imagine how we felt after exactly one year of the installation to find a broken Gluu and spending many hours digging up this annoying fact!

 To be honest, that was the moment where I decided to get rid of Gluu.
 There were many other alternatives.
 FusionAuth caught my attention and just stuck there.
 I used to say that Auth0 has the best documentation and comprehensive service.
 But all that changed dramatically after I explored FusionAuth.
 It works like a charm from the first attempt.
-That’s something not usually happens when trying new things.
+That's something not usually happens when trying new things.
 I wish to thank you for that.

 **Dan:** How much time and money would you say FusionAuth has saved you?